cempassi/taskmaster/README.md

 # Taskmaster

-Taskmaster is a process manager written in rust.
+Taskmaster is a process manager written in `rust`.
 It's a school project.

 ## Table of contents